 This short video (2:31 minutes) gives a quick overview of the route and the sights and then shows you what the route would look like if you were running it at about 25 mph.
 It's a great way of getting familiar with the route before you do it for real.

 GETTING TO KNOW THE AREA - GOOGLE MAP

 This is a 'My Google Maps' depiction of the route with photographs of the sites.
 This is available on the desktop or mobile by clicking on the map.
-The mobile version does allow you to get directions to points on the map and will show you your location.
+The mobile version allows you to get directions to points on the map and shows you your location.
 However, its behaviour does depend on the browser and application you use.
 (Google Chrome seems to be the best).